r-devel/template-repository/CONTRIBUTING.md

 smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

-> And if you like the project, but just don't have time to contribute, that's
+And if you like the project, but just don't have time to contribute, that's fine.
-> fine.
-There are other easy ways to support the project and show your
-> appreciation, which we would also be very happy about:
+There are other easy ways to support the project and show your appreciation, which we would also be very happy about:

->
-> - Star the project
+- Star the project
-> - Tweet about it
+- Post about it on social media
-> - Refer this project in your project's readme
+- Refer this project in your project's README
-> - Mention the project at local meetups and tell your friends/colleagues
+- Mention the project at local meetups and tell your friends/colleagues

 <!-- omit in toc -->
 ## Table of Contents